Scattering Signatures of Invasion Percolation: Introduction

-The specific physical problem that we have in mind is the evaporation from disordered porous materials.
-Such materials can be represented as a set of connected cylindrical pores of random radius $R$ \cite{Mason1983a, Guyer1996a, Bonnet2019b}.
+Evaporation of a fluid from disordered, 3D connected, porous materials provides examples of such a cluster selection.
+These materials can often be represented as assemblies of connected cylindrical pores of random radius $R$ \cite{Mason1983a, Guyer1996a, Bonnet2019b}.
 Starting from a situation where all pores are filled with a liquid, decreasing the fluid pressure will trigger evaporation.
 As confirmed by experiments in controlled geometries \cite{Wallacher2004a, Doebele2020a}, a given pore can empty by two different mechanisms \cite{Mason1983a, Parlar1987a, Parlar1989a, Machin1999a, Ravikovitch2002a, Morishige2003a}.
-The first one consists in the motion of a free liquid-vapor interface through the pore, which occurs provided that i) the pressure is smaller than a characteristic equilibrium pressure $P_{\rm{eq}}(R)$ decreasing with the pore radius $R$ and ii) at least one of its neighbors is empty providing a liquid-gas interface.
-The second is the thermally activated nucleation (cavitation) of a bubble within the pore surrounded by neighbors filled with liquid, when the pressure becomes smaller than the cavitation pressure $P_{\rm{cav}}(R)\leq P_{\rm{eq}}(R)$.
-Translated into the percolation langage, at a given pressure $P$, the pores for which $P_{\rm{eq}}(R)$ is larger than $P$ corresponds to the picked sites, so that $p (P)$ is the fraction of such sites.
-Among these pores, those which will effectively empty are those belonging to clusters containing at least one cavitated site, or contacting the external free surfaces of the sample (in contact with the vapor).
-In the langage of percolation, the first case corresponds to invasion percolation from bulk germs, and the second to invasion percolation from the surfaces.
-Both cases give rise to a selection of clusters, creating correlations between sites, hence a scattering signal.
+The first one consists in the displacement of a free liquid-vapor interface through the pore, which occurs provided that i) the pressure $P$ is smaller than a characteristic equilibrium pressure $P_{\rm{eq}}(R)$ decreasing with the pore radius $R$ and ii) at least one of its neighbors is empty so as to provide a liquid-gas interface.
+The second is the thermally activated nucleation (cavitation) of a bubble within the pore surrounded by neighbors filled with liquid.
+Cavitation occurs if the pressure becomes smaller than the cavitation pressure $P_{\rm{cav}}(R)\leq P_{\rm{eq}}(R)$.
+Both mechanisms give rise to a percolation process, the parameter $p (P)$ of percolation being the fraction of pores satisfying condition i),\textit{ i.e.} such that $P_{\rm{eq}}(R)\geq P$.
+Indeed, grouping these pores into clusters of connected sites, condition ii) implies that the pores which are effectively empty at pressure $P$ are all those belonging to clusters containing at least one pore emptied by cavitation ($P \leq P_{\rm{cav}}(R)$), or contacting the external free surfaces of the sample (in contact with the vapor).
+The two latter conditions respectively correspond to so-called invasion percolation from bulk germs (the cavitated pores) or from surface germs (the surface sites).
+In both cases, the selection of clusters creates spatial correlations between empty pores, which should be detectable through a scattering experiment.

-In a previous work \cite{Bonnet2019b}, we used numerical simulations to compute this signal and compare it to an actual specific experiment \cite{Bonnet2013a}, where the pressure controls simultaneously $p$ and the fraction of bulk germs.
-Here, we take a different route and discuss the scattering properties of percolation clusters from a pure statistical physics perspective, with no explicit reference to the problem of evaporation from porous materials.
-While it allows to recover our previous results, this approach goes well beyond by providing tools to analyze the scattering properties of any invasion percolation problem.